 Mauna Loa -- Carbon Dioxide levels reach 400 ppm, a danger sign to scientists

+Global emissions of carbon dioxide from the combustion of fossil fuels were 36 billion tonnes for the year 2013.
+"This is a level unprecedented in human history," says Dr Pep Canadell, Executive-Director of the Global Carbon Project (GCP).
 Here on Mauna Loa, air is collected on a 40 meter (130 foot) tower (left) and analyzed for CO2 content.
 At right, a powerful laser beam is used to measure aerosols and particles in the air up to 45 km into the stratosphere.
-Average yearly CO2 concentrations here have risen from 315.98 parts per million (ppm) in 1959 to 393.8 ppm for 2012 -- an overall growth rate of 1.4 ppm per year.
-However NOAA's Carbon Dioxide Information Analysis Center (CDIAC) reported that the average CO2 concentration at Mauna Loa in 2012 increased 2.19 ppm over the previous year.
-Mauna Loa is just one of the sites at which carbon dioxide is measured, and CDIAC calculated that the globally average yearly increase during the past decade has been well over 2 ppm per year.
+Average yearly CO2 concentrations here have risen from 315.98 parts per million (ppm) in 1959 to more than 398 in 2013 and now over 400 ppm so far in 2014.
+NOAA's Carbon Dioxide Information Analysis Center (CDIAC) reported that the average CO2 concentration at Mauna Loa increased by more than 2 percent in 2012 and 2013.
 Last year human activities spewed about 36 million metric tonnes of CO2 into the air -- a record amount -- even though direct U.S. emissions are slightly decreasing.

 When Gary Braasch photographed the Mauna Loa NOAA observatory in late March 2011, the CO2 concentration was measured at more than 392 parts per million (ppm) -- nearly 3 ppm higher than in December 2010 and 112 ppm (40 percent) higher than the level that prevailed before the Industrial Revolution (approx 280 ppm).
 The burning of fossil fuels which began around 1750 and is considered the largest measured source of the added CO2, continues unabated worldwide.
 Scientists are very certain from thousands of studies and observations that this greenhouse gas, with contributions from methane and several other gases, warms the atmosphere increasingly as atmospheric concentrations go up ever higher.
 Analysis of our world's average surface temperatures by NASA and NOAA confirms that the Earth is warming: 2010 was the warmest year ever measured since the 1880s, slightly warmer than 2005, and 1.13°F warmer than the mid-20th century average.